-Both Complainant and Respondent have the right to be accompanied by an advisor of their choice when attending any meeting, interview or proceeding that takes place pursuant to this policy.
-An advisor may take notes and quietly confer with the party being advised, but may not speak on behalf of the party or in any way disrupt any meeting or proceeding.
-Advisors who fail to adhere to these requirements will be asked to leave the meeting or proceeding.
-Witnesses or other parties involved in the investigation or adjudication process are not permitted to serve as advisors and are not entitled to advisors.
+Both Complainant and Respondent have the right to be accompanied by an Advisor of their choice when attending any meeting, interview or proceeding that takes place pursuant to this policy.
+During the investigation, an Advisor may take notes and quietly confer with the party being advised, but may not speak on behalf of the party or in any way disrupt any meeting or proceeding.
+Each Advisor is required to adhere to these requirements or they will be asked to leave the meeting or proceeding.
+Choosing an Advisor who is also a witness or other party involved in the investigation or adjudication process creates the potential for bias and conflicts of interests.
+A party who chooses an Advisor who is also a Witness can anticipate that issues of potential bias will be explored by the hearing Decision-maker(s).

-Complainant or Respondent may choose to retain an attorney or other paid professional to act as an advisor in this process.
-However, each party shall be solely responsible for paying any fees charged by the advisor, and all advisors are required to adhere to the requirements above regardless of whether they are being compensated.
-The University has several trained advisors who can be appointed at the request of the Complainant or Respondent.
+Complainant or Respondent may choose to retain an attorney or other paid professional to act as an Advisor in this process.
+However, each party shall be solely responsible for paying any fees charged by the Advisor.
+All Advisors are required to adhere to the requirements above regardless of their professional qualifications.
+The University cannot guarantee equal Advisory rights, meaning that if one party selects an Advisor who is an attorney, and the other party requests that the University appoint an Advisor, there is no obligation to appoint an Advisor who is an attorney.